simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-29
+<br />**Date image released:**  2024-12-30
 <br />**This image is owned by:**
-Kristina Makeeva
+Christopher Stobie

-<br />**Title of the image:**  Methane Bubbles Frozen in Lake Baikal
+<br />**Title of the image:**  M27: The Dumbbell Nebula
-<br />**Description for the image:**  What are these bubbles frozen into Lake Baikal?
-Methane.
-Lake Baikal, a UNESCO World Heritage Site in Russia, is the world's largest (by volume), oldest, and deepest lake, containing over 20% of the world's fresh water.
-The lake is also a vast storehouse of methane, a greenhouse gas that, if released, could potentially increase the amount of infrared light absorbed by Earth's atmosphere, and so increase the average temperature of the entire planet.
-Fortunately, the amount of methane currently bubbling out is not climatologically important.
-It is not clear what would happen, though, were temperatures to significantly increase in the region, or if the water level in Lake Baikal were to drop.
-Pictured, bubbles of rising methane froze during winter into the exceptionally clear ice covering the lake.
-Jigsaw Challenge: Astronomy Puzzle of the Day
+<br />**Description for the image:**  Is this what will become of our Sun?
+Quite possibly.
+The first hint of our Sun's future was discovered inadvertently in 1764.
+At that time, Charles Messier was compiling a list of diffuse objects not to be confused with comets.
+The 27th object on Messier's list, now known as M27 or the Dumbbell Nebula, is a planetary nebula, one of the brightest planetary nebulas on the sky and visible with binoculars toward the constellation of the Fox (Vulpecula).
+It takes light about 1000 years to reach us from M27, featured here in colors emitted by sulfur (red), hydrogen (green) and oxygen (blue).
+We now know that in about 6 billion years, our Sun will shed its outer gases into a planetary nebula like M27, while its remaining center will become an X-ray hot white dwarf star.
+Understanding the physics and significance of M27 was well beyond 18th century science, though.
+Even today, many things remain mysterious about planetary nebulas, including how their intricate shapes are created.
+APOD Year in Review: Night Sky Network Presentation for 2024
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/BaikalBubbles_Makeeva_1000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/M27_Stobie_1432.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).